hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/0300-bigData.md

 Structured data is data that is clearly defined and formatted following organization standards and (possibly) relational database rules.
 Since data is formatted and clearly defined, querying this kind of data is easier and faster.

-Exp: Relational database tables, address books.
+E.g. relational database tables, address books.

 ### Unstructured